madd47emz/pfe-microservices/README.md

 2. **Multiple Worker Nodes**: These nodes are responsible for running the microservice instances.
 Each worker node runs a set of microservices in pods.

+# Monitoring CLuster & Metrics Collection for Model

+To monitor the performance of the fog computing environment, we integrated Prometheus for data collection and Grafana for visualization.

+1. **Prometheus** gathered metrics such as CPU and memory usage, For nodes and pods, providing real-time insights into resource consumption and system health.

+3. Using **Grafana**, these metrics were visualized through customizable dashboards, allowing for real-time monitoring of resource utilization, service performance, and system alerts.

 # Microservices:

 1. The system consists of three microservices built using **Spring Boot**, each exposing a common API endpoint at /api/test.